 This is a fine motor activity that belongs to the Practical Life Shelf.
 The child can pick the desired colors and make his own necklace or bracelet.
 You can even add a few pattern guides for the child to follow.

-Montessori approach to arts and craft is unique.
+Montessori’s approach to arts and crafts is unique.
 It focuses on building skills before the child is exposed to free craft.

 Once the basic skills are acquired, creativity will happen spontaneously.
 The child’s trained hand becomes a means of communication for him.
 Montessori called this system an “indirect method”.

 “…and we see a child is continuously speaking, so he draws.
 He expresses himself with his vocal cords and with his hand, showing latent tendencies of which he himself is still unconscious”,Dr. Maria Montessori, Discovery of the Child, p283

 Pamini is a MACTE-certified Montessori teacher and the creator of Montessoripulse.com.

 She has 14 years of experience working with children, including 10+ years in the Montessori classroom.
 Her mission is to share her best tips and hacks to practically implement the Montessori method into your Preschool/Homeschool curriculum.

 Now I would like to hear from you!